sundar7D0/smart-bin/README.md

 8. Based on the category of waste and the size of it, a **proportionate number of points** are credited to the  users account.
 These credits can later be used to redeem t-shirts or for other benefits.
 9. If the bin is full, it sends an automated message requesting that it be emptied.

 It is hoped that this system will help educate the students of IITM about appropriate recycling and segregation standards, making them more responsible citizens in the long run, making them work for a sustainable future.
-This project was **field-tested** at **IITM Campus-Cafe** and won the **Silver medal** at **Inter-IIT Tech Meet, Mumbai’18**.
+This project was **field-tested** at **IITM Campus-Cafe** and won the **Silver medal** at **Inter-IIT Tech Meet, Mumbai’18** for **Campus Sustainability Challenge**.